I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

 The first request was from the popular Japanese TV Asahi program "Ikegami Akira's News: So That's How It Is!!"

-Footage used: Naoshima - Unknown Japan Prefecture Special (broadcast May 4, 2024)
+Footage used: Naoshima - The Unknown Facts About Japan: Prefectures Special (Aired May 4, 2024)

 Footage used: Naoshima

-I was very happy when the scenery of Naoshima that I had photographed was shown on a major TV program.
+I was so happy when the scenery of Naoshima that I had photographed was shown on a major TV program.

 It was at that moment that I realized, "Naoshima really is popular worldwide."